roy-a2yush/Covid/README.md

 # Covid

-- after cloning the repo
+- To install all the dependencies after cloning the repo execute the following commands in your terminal npm i
-# npm i